Is Amputation For CRPS Really A Cure?

 What is most certainly obvious is that more research is needed in the area of CRPS and amputation, to help determine which patients may benefit from amputation, level of amputation, recurrence of CRPS-1, patient satisfaction, and level of functional gains post amputation (Kashy, B.K. et al 2015).

-This blog has been written by both Lisa, 1 of Burning Nights CRPS Support’s trustees and volunteer and also by the charity’s Founder Victoria Abbott-Fleming who is a bilateral (double) above knee amputee due to the aggressive symptoms of CRPS.
+This CRPS amputation blog has been written by both Lisa, 1 of Burning Nights CRPS Support’s trustees who is an above knee amputee and also by the charity’s Founder Victoria Abbott-Fleming who is a bilateral (double) above knee amputee due to the aggressive symptoms of CRPS.

 - Bodde, M.I. et al (2014) “Resilience in patients with amputation because of Complex Regional Pain Syndrome type I,” Disabil Rehabil.
 2014.
 Vol 36(10), pp 838–843.
 Available from: < https://www.researchgate.net/profile/Pieter_Dijkstra2/publication/255732128_Resilience_in_patients_with_amputation_because_of_Complex_Regional_Pain_Syndrome_type_I/links/543f94e60cf23da6cb5b39c8.pdf>